dfosco/dfosco.github.io/index.md

 hero: /assets/img/hero_image.png
 ---

-###App Feature Prototype for [@GENERAL ASSEMBLY](https://twitter.com/ga)
+ - **Project:** Mobile App Prototype for [@GENERAL ASSEMBLY](https://twitter.com/ga)
+ - **Role:** UX Designer • Prototyper

-###2 Weeks • 3 Designers
+ - **Timeline:** 2 Weeks • 3 Designers

 Instagram Print was a project for General Assembly's UXDI class in partnership with Paz Perez and Christina Vu.

 The client for this (fictional) brief was Instagram, who needed a way to diversify their revenue stream beyond advertising.
-For that, the requirement was a new printing feature directly integrated into the service.
+For that, the requirement was a new printing feature directly integrated into the social network.

-Our goal was to research and prototype a printing service that would be integrated into Instagram’s main app, including credit card fulfillment and shipping to the user’s address.
+Our goal was to research and prototype a printing feature that would be integrated with the printing backend — which included credit card fulfillment and shipping to the user’s address.

 <section class="image-grid">
     <img src="/assets/img/intro_phone_1.png" alt="Phone 1" class="img-3col shift-1-5col">